Stat-Cook/pid.pos/paper.md

 present, and this is only set to increase.
 In response, international bodies are taking steps to ensure legal protection of an individual’s rights to their own data [@GDPR].
-One effect of increase legislation has been a growing awareness of the role and responsibility of data controllers [@ICODataController] and the risks of big data [@clarke2016big].
+One effect of increase legislation in the European Union has been a growing awareness of the role and responsibility of data controllers [@ICODataController] and the risks of big data [@clarke2016big].
 Among these concerns, a risk of ‘personal identifiability’ i.e. the ability to directly or indirectly identify an individual from a dataset [@finck2020they], is paramount and, if breeched, can lead to reputation damage and fines [@ICOWhatIf].

 Where data is structured and comprises only a few hundred observations, a manual inspection can identify variables which contain directly